 Yesterday, we began to remedy our inconveniences.
 We bought a proper fry pan and a box of veggies.
 We took showers.
+Sigh.
 I fixed my thermarest.
 Things started looking up.
 Today, water bottles were frozen but we woke up cheery and talking shit to one another in proper brother/sister spirit.
 I cooked a egg and veg heaven of a breakfast and we went to our new favorite crag.
 We’re in Terradettes and the crag Paret de las bruixes is loaded with long 12s and 13s.
 We brought both ropes this time to compliment our selfish needs, packed a big lunch and our novels.
 We suntanned with the 20 other sportwankers milling about the base.
 It is frightening stepping far away from the crag’s base.
 Not because of a cliff’s edge.
-The leave no trace ethic apparently doesn’t exist in Spain and it is difficult to avoid stepping in human shit when I go for a pee.
+Rather the leave no trace ethic apparently doesn’t exist in Spain and it is difficult to avoid stepping in human shit when I go for a pee.

 Today I sent my first 8a!
 I surprised myself by putting the route to rest on my second go.
 Called “El Latido del Miedo, it’s a 30 meter route up tufas and such things, the beautiful line seems like many of the others.
 I’m so psyched I get to climb here.
 I don’t know if I’ll focus on redpointing much harder than 13b.
 We’ll see.
 I will certainly try routes that take more than a couple goes but I want to keep the pressure low and sample a few zones in this sea of Catalan limestone.

 The day ended with Jesse and I each giving a full effort on routes at our limits and attaining onsight glory.
 From now on, we’ll try to keep the energy positive over here.
 Thankfully, we are on a pretty posh sport climbing trip and there is much to be upbeat about.
-In Jesse’s Colorado slang, “The hiking boots are out and the spainard’s warm ups are getting crushed.”
+In Jesse’s Colorado slang, “The hiking boots are out and the Spainard’s warm ups are getting crushed.”